A Well-Posed Multidimensional Rational Covariance and Generalized Cepstral Extension Problem: Introduction

-In the case that the random field is periodic, we are still able to find a solution matching the covariances and approximately the cepstral coefficients for any $d\geq1$, see \cite{Zhu-Zorzi-21}.
+In the case that the random field is periodic, we are still able to find a solution matching the covariances and approximately the {generalized} cepstral coefficients for any $d\geq1$, see \cite{Zhu-Zorzi-21}.
 Such a result is not surprising because it corresponds to discretizing the power spectral density in the frequency domain \cite{lindquist2013onthemultivariate,LPcirculant-13}, and indeed the existence of such a solution for $d>1$ is also guaranteed using the classic definitions of logarithmic moments and entropy \cite{ringh2015multidimensional,ZFKZ2019M2}.
 However, there is a fundamental difference between our problem and the classic one in the case of $d>2$.
 In the former the periodic solution approximates arbitrarily well the nonperiodic solution (provided that the period is taken sufficiently large), while in the latter this does not necessarily happen.
-Accordingly, our periodic formulation provides a concrete tool to compute the solution of the nonperiodic problem.
+Accordingly, our periodic formulation provides a concrete tool to compute {(approximate)} the solution of the nonperiodic problem.

 The outline of the paper is as follows.
 In \cref{sec:classic} we review the classic covariance and cepstral extension problem, while in \cref{sec:generalized} we introduce our generalized formulation.
 In \cref{sec:dual} we derive the dual optimization problem.
-In \cref{sec:regularization} we introduce the regularized version of the dual problem. \Cref{sec:well-posedness} shows that the regularized dual problem is well-posed in the sense of Hadamard. \Cref{sec:choice_regularizer} provides an interesting entropy-increasing property of the regularized solution. \Cref{sec:circulant} considers the problem for periodic random fields whose solution approximates that in the usual nonperiodic case.
+In \cref{sec:regularization} we introduce the regularized version of the dual problem. \Cref{sec:well-posedness} shows that the regularized dual problem is well-posed in the sense of Hadamard. \Cref{sec:circulant} considers the problem for periodic random fields whose solution approximates that in the usual nonperiodic case.
 Some numerical experiments are presented in \cref{sec:sysid_app}.
 Finally, in \cref{sec:conclusion} we draw the conclusions.